SticsRPacks/documentation/README.md

 At least one collaborator must review the code.
 This step is easy when forking, but can be difficult when branching.
 If you made your own branch, please ask a review before merging.

 1. Style guide (format)
-We adopted the [R style guide](http://adv-r.had.co.nz/Style.html) from H. Wickham, except `=` is accepted because `<-` has no real added value.
-Please adopt the coding style of the team, or at least have a consistent coding style.
+Please adopt the [coding style](coding_style.md) of the team, or at least have a consistent coding style.
 Only comment when necessary and up-date the comments when the code changes.

 1. Build
 You need `devTools` and `Rtools` to build the package.